Skip to main content

 About Maruki Sei Pan Sho

-Maruki Sei Pan Sho is a Kyoto venue with a verified low price range: under JPY 999 to JPY 1,000–JPY 1,999.
+Maruki Sei Pan Sho is a Kyoto venue with a low price range: under JPY 999 to JPY 1,000–JPY 1,999.
 Its published hours are Monday closed; Tuesday through Saturday, 6:30 AM–8 PM; and Sunday, 6:30 AM–2 PM.
-The clearest verified recognition available here is selection for Tabelog 100 - Bread - WEST - 2022, so the safest way to plan around it is as a budget-friendly Kyoto bread stop with confirmed early opening hours on most operating days.
+It was selected for Tabelog 100 - Bread - WEST - 2022, making it a budget-friendly Kyoto bread stop with early opening hours on most operating days.

 What Makes the Bread Worth the Line

-The verified information does not support naming specific items, recipes, prices per piece, seating format, ordering rules, or a detailed origin story.
-What can be said with confidence is that Maruki Sei Pan Sho is listed in Kyoto, sits in a modest spending band, has a confirmed Tabelog 100 - Bread - WEST - 2022 recognition.
-Other Kyoto bakeries may suit different plans, but Maruki Sei Pan Sho is best framed here by its verified category recognition, budget range, hours rather than by unverified menu claims.
+Specific items, recipes, prices per piece, seating format, ordering rules, a detailed origin story are not listed.
+What is clear is that Maruki Sei Pan Sho is in Kyoto, sits in a modest spending band, has a Tabelog 100 - Bread - WEST - 2022 recognition.
+Other Kyoto bakeries may suit different plans, but Maruki Sei Pan Sho is best framed by its category recognition, budget range, hours rather than by menu specifics.

-For timing, use the verified schedule: the shop is closed on Monday, opens at 6:30 AM Tuesday through Saturday and closes at 8 PM, opens at 6:30 AM Sunday with a 2 PM closing time.
-No verified street address, neighborhood, nearby station, seating count, takeout policy, payment rule, parking information, or sell-out time is available in the available data, so visitors should confirm practical details directly before making a special trip.
+For timing, use the published schedule: the shop is closed on Monday, opens at 6:30 AM Tuesday through Saturday and closes at 8 PM, opens at 6:30 AM Sunday with a 2 PM closing time.
+Visitors should confirm practical details directly before making a special trip.

 Where Maruki Sits Among Kyoto Bakeries

-Within the verified data, Maruki Sei Pan Sho stands out mainly for its accessible price range and its Tabelog 100 - Bread - WEST - 2022 recognition.
-For broader planning, you may also compare it with COPPIE, Mujara, Seabura no Kami Mibu honten, Fujimura, but the supplied facts do not verify detailed comparisons of menu style, prices, service format, or neighborhood positioning among those venues.
+Maruki Sei Pan Sho stands out mainly for its accessible price range and its Tabelog 100 - Bread - WEST - 2022 recognition.
+For broader planning, you may also compare it with COPPIE, Mujara, Seabura no Kami Mibu honten, Fujimura, though menu style, prices, service format, neighborhood positioning among those venues are not detailed here.

 Plan around the confirmed basics: Kyoto location, Monday closure, morning opening from Tuesday through Sunday, later closing Tuesday through Saturday, shorter Sunday hours.
-Most other operational details often useful to travelers, payment methods, advance orders, parking, queues, exact menu, seating, transport directions, are not verified here and should not be treated as confirmed.
+Most other operational details often useful to travelers, including payment methods, advance orders, parking, queues, exact menu, seating, transport directions, should be confirmed directly before visiting.

 Location